As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 Once mature, most trees will only produce sprouts if the tree is damaged.
 These sprouts can fill in missing spots in a tree’s canopy.
 Or, if needed, can replace the whole tree.

-When a tree reshoots from a stump, it’s important to monitor the new tree.
+When a tree reshoots from a stump, monitoring the new tree is important.
 Shoots originating from a stump can have poor attachments.
 Poor attachments can lead to sudden failures in the future.

 Sprouting From the Roots